yuya-isaka/HPU/README.md

 <ins>**WORK IN PROGRESS**</ins>

-We will gradually add more explanations on how to use HPU and the codes.
-Please be patient.
+I am currently expanding the documentation and providing more comprehensive instructions on the use of the HPU and its associated codes.

-If you're interested in the HPU I've developed, I would be grateful if you could give it a star.
-It encourages me to keep developing it!
+If you find value in the HPU that I've developed, your star would mean a lot to me.
+Each star is a source of encouragement, motivating me to continue developing this project!

 ## 🐜 Upcoming HPU Announcement

-We are excited to announce that our team is actively working on the development of a groundbreaking new platform, distinct from the architecture in this repository.
-The novel HPU platform aims to extend the capabilities of Coarse-Grained Reconfigurable Array (CGRA).
+I am excited to announce that I am in the process of developing an innovative new platform, one that stands apart from the architecture of this repository.
+The focus of this novel HPU platform is to extend the functionality of the Coarse-Grained Reconfigurable Array (CGRA).

-As the platform is still under active development, it is not available for public access at this time.
-However, we will be releasing it as progress continues and it reaches a more refined state.
+The platform, still in its developmental stages, is not currently available for public access.
+However, rest assured that it will be released as it continues to progress towards a more refined state.

-Stay tuned for more updates on this promising development!
+Stay tuned for more exciting updates on this promising development!

-Thank you for your interest and support.
+Thank you for your interest and ongoing support.